adamsilver/fdpb/06-an-inbox.md

 }
 ```

-Using this approach is normally unnecessary, counterproductive and results in poor performance.
+Using this approach is normally unnecessary and counterproductive.
 First there is an endless stream of devices and browsers with different widths and it's only going to get worse.
 Designing for those different widths is sysiphean.
 And it results in slow loading websites because a lot of extra and redundant code has to be parsed and executed.
 For these reeasons adaptive design should be a last resort.

 Responsive design takes a different approach and is based on a single fluid layout that should look good at any size on any device.
 Specific browsers and device widths become irrelevant.
 The difference is that you only add a media query when the layout breaks if at all.
 These media queries are called content breakpoints.